2026 updated guidelines are live! Click here to learn more. Cycle 1 applications are due March 1.

 APPLICATION PROCESS

-The recipients for Cycle 1 will be announced by April 1.
-The time allotted allows our Grant Committee to carefully review each application, meet to discuss the applications and evaluate the current needs of the community, and have the selected organizations approved by the Foundation’s Board of Directors.
+After the deadline, our Grant Committee to carefully review each application, meet to discuss and evaluate the applications, and have the selected organizations approved by the Foundation’s Board of Directors within one month of the application deadline.
 All applicants will receive notification of their individual grant prior to the announcement.

 While the committee aims to grant to as many organizations as possible, the requested funds far outweigh available dollars.
-Overall, about 40% of grant requests are able to be funded per cycle.
+Overall, about half of grant requests are able to be funded per cycle.

 The following proposal types will be considered but are less likely to be funded: